-Key Audit Matter Our Audit Approach Our Observations Valuation of level 3 investments The investments measured at fair value using level 3 inputs make up approximately 59% of total equity and are considered to be the key driver of the Fund's financial performance.
+Key Audit Matter Our Audit Approach Our Observations Valuation of level 3 investments The investments measured at fair value using level 3 inputs make up approximately 44% of total equity and are considered to be the key driver of the Fund's financial performance.
 We consider the fair value of level 3 investments to be an audit risk.
 Fair market values for level 3 investments cannot be derived directly from quoted prices in active markets.
 Fair market values for level 3 investments are derived from valuation techniques that include unobservable inputs which, by their nature, may contain an element of judgement or estimation uncertainty.
 In light of materiality, and in the context of the financial statements as a whole, level 3 investments are considered to be the area which had the greatest impact on our audit.
-Reference is made to note 13 and note 14 for further details on the level 3 investments held at year end.
+Reference is made to note 13, note 14 and note 17 for further details on the level 3 investments held at year end.
+Our audit procedures with respect to the fair value of level 3 investments included assessing the appropriateness of the valuation techniques used to value level 3 investments, obtaining supporting evidence with respect to the level 3 investment from the Investment Manager of the Fund and reconciling the fair value input factors of level 3 investments to independent sources.
 The procedures performed did not yield significant findings relating to the fair value of level 3 investments.
 No issues noted.